Manageable Span Of Control Refers To: Complete Guide

 4. Factor in Technology

-If you have a reliable project‑management tool that automates status updates, you can safely bump the span up by 2–3.
+If you have a solid project‑management tool that automates status updates, you can safely bump the span up by 2–3.

 5. Consider Geographic Distribution